jonchui/duprly/README.md

-# Introduction
+# DUPR Data Downloader

 This DUPR data downloader pulls player and match history data for all players belonging to a club.
-This program pulls data form all the players that our players have played against even if they are not in the club, so the dataset can get pretty big.
+This program pulls data from all the players that our players have played against even if they are not in the club, so the dataset can get pretty big.

 The data is stored in a local sqlite3 database via SQLAlchemy (I am working on a Mac).